Part of

 The one-off Breach

 It is recognised that occasionally a serious one-off breach of the behaviour policy may occur that leads to an exclusion being considered but where there has not been an opportunity to follow the steps as outlined in this document.
 It is important to note that in this situation, step 3 remains relevant.
 Every effort should be made to avoid permanently excluding a pupil where there has been insufficient opportunity to follow steps one and two.
 Somerset Council promotes the use of restorative practice as part of Trauma-informed Somerset.
-This endorses the view that pupils should be encouraged and supported to repair harm, learn from mistakes and demonstrate a renewed commitment to the school following a serious one-off breach, and would typically suggest this happens alongside engaging other school-based and specialist support as outlined in this document.
+This endorses the view that pupils should be encouraged and supported to repair harm, learn from mistakes and demonstrate a renewed commitment to the school following a serious one-off breach, and would typically suggest this happens alongside engaging other school-based and specialist support as outlined in this checklist.

-Last updated: October 1, 2024
+Last updated: November 25, 2024

-Next review due: April 1, 2025
+Next review due: May 25, 2025

 Back to top